pallets/click/README.rst

 Click in three points:

--   arbitrary nesting of commands
+-   Arbitrary nesting of commands
--   automatic help page generation
+-   Automatic help page generation
--   supports lazy loading of subcommands at runtime
+-   Supports lazy loading of subcommands at runtime

 Installing